aspnetboilerplate/aspnetboilerplate/doc/WebSite/Data-Filters.md

 It's common to use the [**soft-delete**](/Pages/Documents/Entities#soft-delete) pattern which is used to not actually delete an entity from database but to only mark it as 'deleted'.
-If an entity is soft-deleted, it should not be accidently retrieved into the application.
+If an entity is soft-deleted, it should not be accidentally retrieved into the application.
 To provide for that, we would have to add an SQL **where** condition like 'IsDeleted = false' in every query where we select entities.
 This is not only tedious, but is more importantly a forgettable task.
 To keep